-Again this will depend on individual circumstances and preferences.
-Some teams have agreed a moratorium on early morning or evening emails, or even an email-free day per week.
-Other staff, particularly those with caring responsibilities, might find that evenings are the best time to catch up with their emails, and doing so relieves rather than increases pressure.
+This will depend on individual circumstances and preferences.
+Some teams have agreed a moratorium on early morning or evening emails.
+Other staff, particularly those with caring responsibilities, find that evenings are the best time to catch up with their emails.
+Doing so relieves rather than increases pressure.
 Discuss what's best for you and your team.
-Be supportive and flexible if, for whatever reason, your colleagues are not able to respond to your emails at the time that happens to suit you.
+Be supportive and flexible if your colleagues are not able to respond to your emails at the time that suits you.
+Use the automated response function in Outlook to let people know if you will only be available at certain times/there will be a delay in your response.